jmandel/fhir-js-client/docs/api.md

 # SMART API

+The SMART API is a collection of SMART-specific methods (`authorize`, `ready`, `init`) for app authorization and launch.
-Imagine that there is an object called "smart" that exposes the SMART-specific methods.
-In the browser that is automatically created and is available at `window.FHIR.oauth2`.
-On the server the library exports a function that you call with your http request and response and it will create that "smart" object for you:
+If you are working in a browser, the SMART API is automatically created, and available at `window.FHIR.oauth2`.
+In NodeJs, the library exports a function that should be called with a http request and response objects, and will return the same SMART API as in the browser.

 ```js
 // BROWSER